A glossary of online marketing cliches, acronyms and other marketing-speak.

 It’s an effective way to generate interest and sales.
 It works especially well on me.
 I once stood in line for two hours on Black Friday to get some really inexpensive golf balls at Dick’s Sporting Goods.

-FLoC: Today, we break down an acronym that’s relatively new and that you’ll be hearing more about — FLoC — Federated Learning of Cohorts.
-The operative word is “cohorts,” a word used in tech and marketing communities to describe a group of people with similar characteristics.
+Here are some of the details or the original plan.
+The operative word was “cohorts,” a word used in tech and marketing communities to describe a group of people with similar characteristics.

 FLoC has been flying around in conversations about internet privacy and marketing because Google is planning to use FLoC as a replacement for third-party cookies.
 Third-party cookies are tiny bits of code that websites can place in your web browser (Chrome, Safari, Firefox, etc.) that tell other websites where you’ve been.
 For example, if you’ve been browsing for information about planning software, an ad for Trello that you see on CNN.com was generated by a third-party cookie.